 The other two members of the group – Conor and Cara – were Americans from New York City traveling through Italy for several weeks.
 On their way to Rome they visited Milan and the Amalfi Coast, and were headed to Florence and Venice before returning to NYC.
 I thoroughly enjoyed their company and we could not have had a better guide.

-I was uncertain about the bicycle adventure, but the day exceeded my expectations and was a perfect orientation to Rome.
+I was uncertain about bicycling Rome, but the day exceeded my expectations and was a perfect orientation to the city.
 After a brief lesson on riding the electric bikes, we began the tour at 10 am and ended at 6 pm.

 The fun day passed quickly!
 We stopped for an occasional photo, sipped needed espresso at cafés, enjoyed a delicious lunch, and cooled down with gelato.

 The e-bikes were easy.
 You must pedal and control the gears, but they provide an uphill “boost” when needed.
 To avoid Rome’s aggressive city traffic, for most of the tour Emanuele led us through less-traveled cobblestone backstreets with interesting Palazzo style facades, flowered window boxes, and wonderful Italian names.
-Bicycling Rome’s main roads can be dangerous.
-It’s challenging dodging joggers, dog walkers, groups of dizzy preoccupied tourists, motorcycles, and automobiles.
+Bicycling Rome’s main roads are dangerous.
+It’s challenging dodging joggers, dog walkers, preoccupied tourists, motorcycles, and automobiles.

-Each of the sites has its own legends and history – too much for this blog.
-A few photos are attached, but with our fast pace there wasn’t time to contemplate photography.
+Each of the sites has its own fascinating legends and history – too much for this blog.
+A few photos are attached, but our fast pace didn’t allow time for contemplating photography.

 - Il Colosseo